m5c/EthereumGuide/ethereum-guide.md

 #### DAG generation

 The first time you start to mine, geth will build a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) representation of the chain in the RAM.
-As your private chain consists of nothing but a genesis block, this goes super fast.
+As your private chain consists only of a genesis block, this goes super fast.
 If later you start mining on huge public chains this step will take some minutes.

 Throughout the DAG generation you will repeatedly see some log: ```Generating DAG in progress```